NI to repeat 'hunger' from record win

 "If you are an underdog and you take the lead, then you think you have a chance.
 But if you are an underdog and you go behind, then that has the opposite effect.

-"Then you start to believe they are better than you, so I feel the early parts of the game are very important to try and get on the scoresheet."
+"Then you start to believe they are better than you so I feel the early parts of the game are very important to try and get on the scoresheet."

-Shiels has a clean bill of health to choose from and adds he is debating whether to give some younger players the opportunity to play on Monday.
+Shiels has no injury worries and adds he is debating whether to give some younger players the opportunity to play on Monday.

-He added that Seaview is sold out is "fantastic to see" and the game against North Macedonia offers the opportunity for "a good climax" to a memorable 2021.
+He added it is "fantastic to see" that Seaview will be packed again - and the game against North Macedonia offers the opportunity for "a good climax" to a memorable 2021.

-"You look at the weather now, it is cold, you can stream it and I'm sure families would like to watch it in the house, having a coffee, but I think being there is much more special."
+He added: "You look at the weather now, it is cold, you can stream it and I'm sure families would like to watch it in the house, having a coffee, but I think being there is much more special."